 When my youngest daughter asked if we could watch the Harry Potter movies, my immediate response was “no”.
 My reply had nothing to do with not wanting her to watch the movies, I simply wanted her to read the book first.
 I explained to my daughter that the movies are fabulous, but the real magic is in the books.
 After she devoured all of the books (reading them over and over and over again) she told me that she agreed with me.
 The magic is in the book.
 We love discovering the magic on the pages of all kinds of amazing books for kids.

-The Best Books for Tweens Made into Movies
+The Best Books Made into Movies for Tweens

 Harry Potter Series – Clearly, I had to start off with my absolute favourite books – the Harry Potter series.
 Read the entire series and pick your favourite…it’s hard to pick a favourite.
 Then make your way through the movies.
 Which do you love more?
 The books or the movies?